 What makes radical candor so radical?

-Kim Scott, the founder of Candor, Inc., describes radical candor as personally caring and challenging the recipient of candor directly.
+Kim Scott, the founder of Candor Inc., a consulting service that helps companies build more radically candid teams, describes radical candor as personally caring and challenging the recipient of candor directly.
 Scott recalls a specific moment after giving a successful presentation to Google executives, when her former boss, Sheryl Sandberg, asked to take a walk.

 Sandberg told Scott about what went well during the presentation and then shed light into areas of improvement.
 Finally, Sandberg said, "You said 'um' a lot in there, were you aware of it?"